 As the COVID-19 (coronavirus) situation continues to unfold, it is important to understand the facts and rely on credible sources for news and information.
 For more information about COVID-19, please visit these sites:

 According to the Centers for Disease Control, the best way to prevent illness is to avoid being exposed to this virus.
 It is recommended that everyone take the following precautions:

-- Stay home when sick and avoid close contact with people who are sick.
-Current recommendations limit group sizes to no more than 10.
+- Stay home when sick and avoid close contact with people who are sick;

 - Cover coughs or sneezes with tissues and discard tissues in the trash;

 - Frequently wash hands with soap and water for at least 20 seconds;

 - Avoid touching eyes, nose and mouth with unwashed hands.